YuvalBecker/Smart-transfer-learning/README.md

 ![alt text](https://github.com/YuvalBecker/Statistics-pretrained/blob/main/stats_kernels.png)
+Figure 2, Example of the produced 2 distributions for each kernel in specific layer.
+We used a DENSENET121 pretrained on FMNIST and compare to KMNIST dataset.
+Every plot represents the two distribution over specific kernel.

 ### First results:
 ![alt text](https://github.com/YuvalBecker/Statistics-pretrained/blob/main/densenet_results.png)

-Results over Densenet121 architecture, every color represents a specific datasets pair, dotted line represents the results using our algorithm.
+Figure3, Results over Densenet121 architecture, every color represents a specific datasets pair, dotted line represents the results using our algorithm.